StaRainJ/DSP/README.md

 ### Requirements
 Successfully test with Matlab 2016b!

-VLFeat: https://www.vlfeat.org/ （if vlfeat is not workable, please download then decompress it into subfun/）
+VLFeat: https://www.vlfeat.org/ （if vlfeat is not workable, please redownload then decompress it into subFun/）

 # Run the Code